Bellum Jugurthinum

-The Bellum Jugurthinum (English: The Jugurthine War) is a historical monograph by the Roman historian Sallust, published during or around 41 BC.
-It describes the events of the Jugurthine War (112–106 BC) between the Roman Republic and King Jugurtha of Numidia.
-Sallust alleges that Jugurtha was able to repeatedly bribe corrupt Roman officials during the war, which Sallust took as indicative of a broader moral decline in the late Republic.
-In this way, the Bellum Jugurthinum is thematically similar to Sallust's first monograph, the Bellum Catilinae.
-The Bellum Jugurthinum is the main historical source for the Jugurthine War.
+The Bellum Jugurthinum, also known as De Bello Iugurthino, is a historical monograph by the Roman historian Sallust, published around 41 BCE.
+It is considered the most comprehensive historical source on the events of the Jugurthine War between the Roman Republic and Numidia, led by King Jugurtha.
+Similar to the earlier Bellum Catilinae, the Bellum Jugurthinum criticizes corruption in ancient Rome, describing how Jugurtha was able to repeatedly bribe Roman officials during the war and arguing that this was indicative of a broader moral decline in the late Roman Republic.

-Features
+Background and structure

 Title and narrative

-The Bellum Jugurthinum was written and published around 40 B.C., and was passed down by direct tradition through medieval codices.
-It is also known under the title De Bello Iugurthino in Anglo-Saxon countries.
+The Bellum Jugurthinum was written and published c.
+40 BCE and was passed down by direct tradition through medieval codices.

-The Bellum Jugurthinum is notably more varied in structure and content than Sallust’s earlier work, De Catilinae Coniuratione.
-While the latter focuses on a brief conspiracy lasting approximately a year and a half (63–62 BCE), with events concentrated in Rome and Etruria, Bellum Jugurthinum spans a broader geographic and temporal scope.
-The narrative shifts between Rome and North Africa, and covers a conflict lasting seven years (111–105 BCE), including its antecedents.
-The work also presents a more complex cast of characters, including Roman figures such as Scipio, Metellus, Scaurus, Bestia, Marius, and Sulla, contrasted with Numidian leaders like Micipsa, Adherbal, Jugurtha, and Bocchus.
-The narrative includes frequent developments and moral complexity, with central figures displaying changing motivations.
+It is more varied in structure and content than Sallust’s earlier work, De Catilinae Coniuratione.
+While the latter focuses on a brief conspiracy lasting approximately a year and a half (63–62 BCE) with events concentrated in Rome and Etruria, the Bellum Jugurthinum regards events both in Rome and North Africa, covering a conflict lasting seven years (111–105 BCE).
+The work includes Roman figures such as Scipio, Metellus, Scaurus, Bestia, Marius, and Sulla, and Numidian leaders like Micipsa, Adherbal, Jugurtha, and Bocchus.
+The history contains narrative elements, including the moral complexities of the central figures and their changing motivations throughout the course of the conflict.

 Although extended to 114 chapters, Bellum Jugurthinum uses the same narrative techniques as Bellum Catilinae, following conventions of Hellenistic historical writing.
-Following the proem, Sallust presents a character portrait of the protagonist and outlines historical antecedents ("archaeology") that connect the narrative to Rome’s broader past.
+Following the preface, Sallust presents a character portrait of the protagonist and outlines historical antecedents ("archaeology") that connect the narrative to Rome’s broader past.
 The main events are then recounted, punctuated by digressions and inserted speeches that provide reflective pauses and serve as vehicles for speeches and historical commentary.